artefactual-labs/AIPscan/README.md

 # Installation

+AIPscan is a web-based application that is built using the Python [Flask](https://pypi.org/project/Flask/) micro-framework.
 Below are the developer quickstart instructions.
 See [INSTALL](INSTALL.md) for production deployment instructions.

 ## AIPScan Flask server